 - commits various sexual sins

-We are not told exactly how people open themselves up to demonic possession.
+We are not told precisely how people open themselves up to demonic possession.
 If we take the case of Judas, he opened his heart to evil.
-Thus, it is possible that if a person opens his heart to be dominated by a sin that has become habitual, and this becomes an invitation for a demon to enter that person’s heart.
+Thus, it is possible that if a person opens his heart to be dominated by a sin that has become habitual, this becomes an invitation for a demon to enter that person’s heart.

 Five steps to evict a demon